 The Cobbler, also known as Ben Arthur, is one of the best short hikes in Scotland.
-Located amongst Munros, Scottish highest mountains (over 3000 ft high), it is an enjoyable easy walk.
-Summit of The Cobbler makes for a great viewpoint to surrounding hills.
-It is located over the shores of Loch Long and, being part of Arrochar Alps, this mountain is full of character – it provides breathtaking views, bit of a challenge and simply a good walk with unlimited photo opportunities.
+Located amongst Munros, Scottish highest mountains (over 3000 ft high), it is an enjoyable easy walk with stunning views.
+Summit of The Cobbler makes for a great viewpoint to surrounding hills!
+It is located over the shores of Loch Long and, being part of Arrochar Alps range, this mountain is full of character – it provides a fine hiking experience in all seasons, a bit of challenge and unlimited photo opportunities!

 - Height: 884 masl

 - Total time: 4-5 hours in summer, 6 hours in winter

 - Parking: large car park in Succoth (charge applies).
 Directions.